Generate a campaign brief

 -

-Additional notes - includes any extra information or reminders that can guide execution, such as digital strategies or sustainability focus points.
+Additional notes - capture any extra context or considerations, such as digital strategies or sustainability goals.

 Publish the brief